 The Graphic Arts program has modified the absentee policy as follows: After a student has missed three regular days of class, his or her final grade will be dropped one letter grade for each additional absence.
-A student who has missed four class days may be dropped at the instructor's discretion.
+A student who has missed four class days may be dropped at the instructor' discretion.
 Tardiness for two class days equals one absence and will be used to consider this policy.

-It is at the instructor's discretion to allow a student to do additional work to make up for absences.
+Any make up work is at the instructor's discretion to allow a student to do additional work.